 Your paper is perfect!
-All your in-text quotes have a citation, the formatting is top-notch and you’re now breathing a sigh of relief.
+All your in-text quotes have a citation, the formatting is top-notch, and you’re now breathing a sigh of relief.
 Until you realize you don’t have a works cited.
 Don’t lose your cool.
 You have the research and the paper.
-Now, just follow the MLA 8 works cited page example below as guide to create your own.
+Now, just follow the MLA 8 works cited page example below as a guide to create your own.

 How to Do a Works Cited Page

-A works cited page is the last page of your MLA style paper.
-It’ll include the references that were used to create the essay, dissertation or thesis you’ve written.
+It’ll include the references used to create the essay, dissertation, or thesis you’ve written.
 You’ll start your works cited on its own page.
 The last name and page number header will be at the top, along with the title: Works Cited.
 Unlike the rest of the page that will be aligned to the left, your title will be centered.